larisanti/tweet-preprocessing-nlp/README.md

 # Tweet Preprocessing for Sentiment Analysis

 This repository contains a Jupyter Notebook (`tweet_preprocessing.ipynb`) that documents my learning process in Natural Language Processing (NLP).
-The focus is specifically on the crucial step of **text preprocessing for sentiment analysis using the NLTK (Natural Language Toolkit) Python library**.

-This project demonstrates how to clean and prepare raw tweet data, which is a fundamental skill in any NLP or machine learning project.
-The content is adapted from the labs in the **"Natural Language Processing with Classification and Vector Spaces"** course, showcasing practical NLP skills and foundational techniques.
+The focus is specifically on the crucial step of text preprocessing for sentiment analysis using the NLTK (Natural Language Toolkit) Python library.
+The notebook in this repository demonstrates how to clean and prepare raw tweet data.
+The content is adapted from a lab in the **"Natural Language Processing with Classification and Vector Spaces"** (DeepLearning.AI) course.

 ---
 The `tweet_preprocessing.ipynb` notebook covers the following key preprocessing steps: